-This pre-print review (2023) scrutinizes the role of psychotherapy in psychedelic-assisted psychotherapy (PAP/PAT) for mental health conditions.
+This review (2024) scrutinizes the role of psychotherapy in psychedelic-assisted psychotherapy (PAP/PAT) for mental health conditions.
 It underscores a significant research gap in understanding the psychotherapeutic elements within PAT, despite its assumed importance for safety and efficacy.
 The paper calls for a transdisciplinary approach in future research to optimize PAT clinical outcomes and inform federal guidelines.

 Abstract of Where is the psychotherapy research?

-Rationale: Psychedelic-assisted psychotherapy (PAP) has emerged as a potential treatment for mental health conditions, such as substance use disorders and depression.
-The current model for PAP emphasizes the importance of psychotherapeutic support before, during, and after ingestion of a psychedelic to maximize safety and clinical benefit.
-Despite this ubiquitous assumption, there has been surprisingly little empirical study concerning the “psychotherapy” in PAP, leaving critical questions about the necessary and sufficient components of PAP unanswered.
+“Rationale: Psychedelic-assisted psychotherapy (PAP) has emerged as a potential treatment for a variety of mental health conditions, including substance use disorders and depression.
+Current models of PAP emphasize the importance of psychotherapeutic support before, during, and after ingestion of a psychedelic to maximize safety and clinical benefit.
+Despite this ubiquitous assumption, there has been surprisingly little empirical investigation of the “psychotherapy” in PAP, leaving critical questions about the necessary and sufficient components of PAP unanswered.

 Authors: Jacob S. Aday, David Horton, Gisele Fernandes-Osterhold, Aoife O’Donovan, Ellen Bradley, Raymond C. Rosen & Joshua D. Woolley